 In a B-to-B vertical we have particular experience in—high tech electronics and industrial products—efficiency reigns supreme.
 And the great thing about digital advertising is that you can be certain when it’s working through metrics.
-Using a combination of Google Analytics and Google Data Studio, we create dashboards for all our clients that help us all measure these 6 important pieces of data.
+Using a combination of Google Analytics and Google Data Studio, we create dashboards for all our clients that help us measure these (6) important pieces of data.

 1. Measuring Website Traffic